matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 "Discussion points and tradeoffs").
 Note that `authority` in the definition above is only a part of the grammar as defined in the respective section;
 it is not proposed here to generate or read the authority part of the URI.

+Clients MAY introduce and recognise custom query items, according to the following rules:
+- the name of the item MUST follow the reverse-DNS (aka "Java package") naming convention - e.g., a custom action item for Element clients would be named `io.element.action`, for Quaternion - `com.github.quaternion.action`, etc.
+- the value of the item can be any content but its representation in the URI MUST follow the general RFC requirements for the query part; on top of that, if the raw value contains `&` it MUST be percent-encoded.
+- clients SHOULD respect standard query items over their own ones; e.g., if a URI contains both `action` and the custom client action, the standard action should be respected as much as possible.
+Client authors SHOULD strive for consistent experience across their and 3rd party clients, anticipating that the same user may happen to have both their client and a 3rd party one.

+Client authors are strongly encouraged to standardise custom query elements that gain adoption by submitting an MSC defining them in a way compatible across the client ecosystem.

 ### Recommended implementation